-Every morning Monday through Friday, we offer a live webcast of Morning Prayer at 9 a.m.
-Eastern, 6 a.m.
-Pacific Time, and we invite you to participate!
+Every morning Monday through Friday, we offer two live webcasts of Morning Prayer at 7 a.m. and 9 a.m.
+Eastern, and we invite you to participate!

 If the technology is new to you, please come early so we can help you get familiar with it.
 If you’ll come early and type the host a message in the Chat area in the lower right of your screen, you won’t have to memorize all the information on this page, you can just read it as an overview.